 Yes, you may use an IL state ID and/or IL driver’s license that lists your old address to register at your new address.

-At Your Precinct Polling Place on Election Day on Nov.
-6 COTC tip: Don’t wait until the last minute or you may have to wait in long lines.
+At Your Precinct Polling Place ON ELECTION DAY on FEBRUARY 26.
+COTC tip: Don’t wait until the last minute or you may have to wait in long lines.

 Qualifications to Register to Vote